 In school, you studied business, not engineering.
 How has this affected you as an investor?

 While I initially felt a little insecure as an early-stage investor without an engineering background, I have come to believe it is more an asset than a liability.
 Having to grasp new technical concepts for the first time forces me to think from first principles and construct my own mental models.
 I have found this often forces me to think practically at the right times.
 The elegance of a new product is a beautiful thing, but it can mask a founder’s failure to answer existential questions: What problem does it really solve?
 Is it the best solution?
-Can it be easily copied?
-Answering those questions early on is key to the success of any startup, and I believe starting from first principles is the right way to go about this.
+What makes it enduring and differentiated over time?
+Answering these questions early on is key to the success of any startup, and I believe starting from first principles is the right way to go about this.

 What do you look for in founders?

 A handful of words come to mind: raw intellect, competitive spirit, rationality, curiosity, empathy and charisma.
 I believe these are attributes that dictate a founder’s ability to exercise sound judgement, persevere through difficult times, and perhaps most important, command access to talent and resources they don’t deserve at the time.

 If you weren't a venture investor, what would you be doing?